 Move to a Safe Location

 If you are able to do so, move your vehicle to the side of the road or a safe location away from traffic, like a median strip, breakdown lane, or sidewalk.
 If you cannot move your vehicle, turn on your hazard lights and wait for help.
-If you can safely exit the vehicle, whether or not you can move it, do so.
+If you can safely exit the car, whether or not you can move it, do so.

 Call the Police